yunojuno/django-geoip2-extras/README.rst

 .. image:: https://travis-ci.org/yunojuno/django-geoip2-extras.svg
     :target: https://travis-ci.org/yunojuno/django-geoip2-extras

-**The master branch of this project is now Python3 only.
-Python2 support is restricted to the python2 branch.**
+**The master branch of this project is now Python 3.7+ and Django 2.2+ only.
+Legacy Python and Django versions are tagged.**

 Django GeoIP2 Extras
 --------------------